Apostle Philip Facts

 Facts of Apostle Philip

 What do we know about Philip The Apostle facts?
 Almost nothing.
 Although a Jew, we only know him by his Greek name, Philip.
-A heart for evangelism, he was anxious to tell Nathanael the One foretold by Moses and the prophets had been found.
+With a heart for evangelism, he was anxious to tell Nathanael the One foretold by Moses and the prophets had been found.

 The Acts of Philip is a traditional source for his life after the gospels and Acts.
 It describes missionary journeys to Greece, Phrygia, and Syria.